-February is the time where winter starts to fade and spring becomes closer and there are many gardening jobs to be getting on with.
+February is when winter starts to fade and spring becomes closer and there are many gardening jobs to be getting on with.
 The days start becoming longer, which is every gardener’s dream!
 Temperatures can vary massively in February with the low temperatures being 0.5 ºC and the highest temperatures reaching 10 ºC.
-The sunny days in February, particularly towards the end of the month, will bring narcissi, cyclamen and crocus into flower to join the snowdrops.
-However, February can have some of the coldest days bringing rain, hard frosts and sometimes snow.
+The sunny days in February, particularly towards the end of the month, will bring narcissi, cyclamen, and crocus into flower to join the snowdrops.
+However, February can have some of the coldest days bringing rain, hard frosts, and sometimes snow.
 Therefore, don’t rush into sowing seeds because there still might be some winter weather to come.

 Essential checklist for February